Differences Between FBT Splitter and PLC Splitter

-FBT splitter is based on a traditional technology to weld several fiber together from side of the fiber.
+FBT splitter is based on traditional technology to weld several fibers together from the side of the fiber.
 Fibers are aligned by heating for a specific location and length.
 Because the fused fibers are very fragile, they are protected by a glass tube made of epoxy and silica powder.
 And then a stainless steel tube covers the inner glass tube and is sealed by silicon.
-As the technology continues developing, the quality of FBT splitter is very good and it can be applied in a cost-effective way.
+As technology continues developing, the quality of FBT splitter is very good and it can be applied in a cost-effective way.
 The following table shows the advantages and disadvantages of FBT splitter.

-FBT splitter can only support three wavelengths: 850nm, 1310nm and 1550nm, which makes its inability to works on other wavelengths.
-While PLC splitter can support wavelength from 1260 to 1650nm.
-The adjustable rang of wavelength makes PLC splitter suitable for more applications.
+FBT splitter only supports three wavelengths: 850nm, 1310nm, and 1550nm, which makes its inability to work on other wavelengths.
+The PLC splitter can support wavelengths from 1260 to 1650nm.
+The adjustable range of wavelength makes PLC splitter suitable for more applications.

 Splitting ratio is decided by the inputs and outputs of an optical cable splitter.
-The maximum split ratio of FBT splitter is up to 1:32, which means one or two inputs can be splitted into an output maximum of 32 fibers at a time.
+The maximum split ratio of FBT splitter is up to 1:32, which means one or two inputs can be split into an output maximum of 32 fibers at a time.
 However, the split ratio of PLC splitter is up to 1:64 - one or two inputs with an output maximum of 64 fibers.
-Besides, FBT splitter is customisable, and the special types are 1:3, 1:7, 1:11, etc. But PLC splitter is non-customisable, and it has only standard version like 1:2, 1:4, 1:8, 1:16, 1:32 and so on.
+Besides, FBT splitter is customizable, and the special types are 1:3, 1:7, 1:11, etc. But PLC splitter is non-customizable, and it has only standard versions like 1:2, 1:4, 1:8, 1:16, 1:32, and so on.

-The signal processed by FBT splitters cannot be splitted evenly due to lack of management of the signals, so its transmission distance can be affected.
+The signal processed by FBT splitters cannot be split evenly due to a lack of management of the signals, so its transmission distance can be affected.
 However, PLC splitter can support equal splitter ratios for all branches, so it is more stable.